its-Aman/The-Bhagwat-Gita/README.md

 ### Development

 Spot an error ?

 Want to contribute?

 Great!

-Create and issue or just create an PR.
+Create and issue or just create a PR.
 I'll be more happy to include relevent changes.

 :)